cmaron/CS-7641-assignments/assignment3/README.md

 ## Requirements
 You will need to use python 3.x with this code, and to pip install the packages in `requirements.txt`.
 The main addition here is the tables module which _does_ require HDF5.
 If you are using OS X with Homebrew you can simply `brew install hdf5` before installing the requirements.
+If this does not work for you, try the `requirements-no-tables.txt` file.
+Windows users have noted the need to install the tables module but on some systems this is not required.

 ## Overall Flow
 1. Update `run_experiment.py` to use your data sets for dataset1 and dataset2.
 Also set `best_nn_params` for your data sets (lines 94 and 101).